ORelio/Sound-Manager/UserManual/Readme-En.txt

  - 3.1.0 : Add more sounds, fix handling of readonly files, add categories on download utility
  - 3.1.1 : Fix startup sound in multi-user context, bug introduced in version 3.0.2
  - 3.2.0 : Add support for loading proprietary "soundpack" archive files
+ - 3.2.1 : Program icon overhaul, fix crash when launching from a \\network\share

 =====
  FAQ